Alongside any PPC effort, it is worth setting up a companion remarketing campaign.

 In some cases, you may find that remarketing volume is actually small.

-While 1,000 users have been the minimum list size in Google Ads until now, based on your typical CTR and CVR you may need a higher threshold.
+While 1,000 users have been the minimum list size in Google Ads, based on your typical click-through rate (CTR) and conversion rate (CVR) you may need a higher threshold.

-For example, if you typically see a 5 percent CTR and a 2 percent CVR, 1,000 impressions will, unfortunately, produce just 0.5 conversions.
+For example, if you typically see a 5% CTR and a 2% CVR, 1,000 impressions will, unfortunately, produce just 0.5 conversions.

 A million impressions are needed for this situation to gather 10 conversions, a level when things still aren’t that impactful but can get interesting.